sarsurgithub/CLD/README.md

 report.
 Give the lab report a structure that mimics the structure of this document.

-#### Allocating and freeing cloud resources
+### Allocating and freeing cloud resources

-HEIG-VD is paying for your use of Amazon cloud.
+HEIG-VD is paying for your use of Amazon Cloud.
 Please use the service
 responsibly:

 * Launch virtual machines and other resources only when you are ready